 |20 or more||11% of pay|

-After you have completed one year of employment at Cedars-Sinai with a minimum of 1000 paid hours, you are eligible to choose to participate in either the Cedars-Sinai DC Plan or the Cedars-Sinai Defined Benefit (DB) Plan.
-At that time, you will receive a packet of information from Cedars-Sinai to help you decide which plan is the best retirement savings option for your circumstances.
-Upon eligibility, you must select between the DC Plan and the DB Plan; you cannot participate in both.
-For additional retirement savings, you may enroll in the Cedars-Sinai 403(b) Plan, which is described in the 403(b) section of this website.
+After you have completed one year of employment at Cedars-Sinai with a minimum of 1000 paid hours, you are eligible to choose to participate in either the Cedars-Sinai DC Plan or the Cedars-Sinai DB Plan.
+At that time, you will receive a packet of information from Cedars-Sinai to help you decide which Plan is the best retirement savings option for your circumstances.
+Upon eligibility, you must select between the DC and DB Plan.
+You cannot participate in both.
+For additional retirement savings, you may enroll in the Cedars-Sinai 403(b) Retirement Plan, which is described in the 403(b) Plan section of this website.

 You should consider the investment objectives, risks, and charges and expenses of the mutual funds offered through a retirement plan, carefully before investing.
 The fund prospectuses and information booklet containing this and other information can be obtained by contacting your local representative.
 Please read the information carefully before investing.

 Mutual funds under a custodial or trust account agreement are intended as long-term investments designed for retirement purposes.
 Early withdrawals taken prior to age 59½ from a 403(b) plan will be subject to an IRS 10% premature distribution penalty tax, unless an exception applies.
 Money taken from the plan will be taxed as ordinary income in the year the money is distributed.
 Account values fluctuate with market conditions, and when surrendered the principal may be worth more or less than the original amount invested.
 Voya StabilizerSM is offered under a group annuity contract.
 An annuity does not provide any additional tax deferral benefit; tax deferral is provided by the plan.
 Annuities may be subject to additional fees and expenses to which other tax-qualified funding vehicles may not be subject.